brunsgaard/berlin-talk-2017/talk.md

 # Async training approach

 We solved one problem, but introduced another.

-Now when the application starts it reads the serilized scikit learn object.
+**We have to serialize and deserialize in identical environments.**

+That might introduce problems

-If we change the model code or scikit learn or its dependencies are updated, our models might not be deserializable anymore.
+ * if we change the model code

-This solution is better than the naive approach, but now we have to
+ * if scikit learn upgrade
+ * scikit learn dependencies are upgraded,
+ * a data scientist manually uploading a new model to stating

-keep meta information with the models about the _whole_ toolchain

-This feel overcomplicated and is lacking robustness.
+We can keep a comprehensive amount of environment metadata with the models, but it feels overcomplicated and the solution is lacking robustness.

+We are not happy with the solution yet! :(

 ---

 # Containers to the rescue

 <br>.center[![:scale 70%](containerintro.png)]